wenting2019/learngit/readme.txt

-Git is a distributed version control system.
+Git is adistributed version control system.
 Git is free software.
 new user of git
+new added a line